 To pack in the veggies, choose broccoli or carrots to accompany your dinner.
 On the former, only go for low amounts (less than one quarter of a cup is considered low FODMAP), and interesting fact: the broccoli head is better than the stalk, as the latter contains more FODMAPS than the former.

 After removing meat, the protein section of a low FODMAP diet becomes quite small.
-However, there are still vegan foods to choose from; drained and firm tofu is accepted on the diet, as is tempeh, and small amounts of chickpeas and lentils can also be consumed.
+However, there are still plant-based foods to choose from; drained and firm tofu is accepted on the diet, as is tempeh, and small amounts of chickpeas and lentils can also be consumed.
 And if you just want something easy and quick, Quorn products are also allowed on a low FODMAP diet.

 A variety of nuts and nut butters are perfectly acceptable on a low FODMAP diet, and they can provide you with protein, too.
 Hazelnuts, peanuts, and chestnuts all make the grade, as do brazil nuts, macadamia nuts, and walnuts.
 If seeds are more your snack of choice, there’s plenty on offer in this category too.
 Try chia, poppy, or pumpkin seeds, or opt for sunflower or sesame.